arielchuri/my-site-builder/README.md

 sh ./build.sh --serve # to create a server to view the site in a browser.
 Create a new terminal for further commands. sh ./build.sh --watch # to watch for changes and process them as they happen.

+## Information
+Copyright 2025 Ariel Churi
+MIT license (You can use this code any way you like as long as you include the license so that others may use it too.)